prafulnair/boundaryai-takehome-solution/README.md

 Feel free to innovate beyond the spec.
 If you see an opportunity to improve UX or backend architecture, show us.
 Good luck! -->

+Here is your entire README.md in proper Markdown format — clean, minimal, and ready to paste directly into GitHub:

 # BoundaryAI Take-Home — Minimal README